 Brady Bonds and Similar Instruments.
-The Fund may invest in debt obligations commonly referred to as "Brady Bonds."
-Brady Bonds are created through the exchange of existing commercial bank loans to foreign borrowers for new obligations in connection with debt restructurings under a plan introduced by former U.S. Secretary of the Treasury, Nicholas F. Brady.
+Certain Funds may invest in debt obligations commonly referred to as "Brady Bonds."
+Brady Bonds are created through the exchange of existing commercial bank loans to foreign borrowers for new obligations in connection with debt restructurings under a plan introduced by former U.S. Secretary of the Treasury, Nicholas F. Brady (the "Brady Plan").